Blisszs/wsg/README.md

 wsg SOURCE_DIRECTORY DESTINATION_DIRECTORY
 ```

+The base directory where the script is ran must contain the following files: "_footer.html", "_header.html", "_rss.xml" and "_stylesheet.css" (the last one being optional).
+The _rss.xml file will must contain the beginning of your rss until the first item tag.

 The SOURCE_DIRECTORY is the folder which contains all the markdown files.
 All markdown files inside will be converted to html and will retain the same name (only the file extension changes).
-It also must contain a directory called exactly "blog" else the script will not run.
-The blog folder must contain all the markdown files you intend to post as a blog.
-All of posts will be displayed on a file named blog.html.
-At last, the directory must contain a css file named stylesheet.css.
+It also must contain a directory called exactly "blog".
+The blog directory must contain all the markdown files you intend to post as a blog.
+All of posts will be displayed on a file named blog.html and will be added to the rss.xml file.

-the base directory where the script is run must contain two files called "_footer.html" and "_header.html".
-These will be utilized to "sandwich" the main content of the page.

-The result will be in the DESTINATION_DIRECTORY.
+The end result of the script will be in the DESTINATION_DIRECTORY.